ChillerPerser/ES6Stack/README.md

 # Frontend
-Using npm scripts to compile SASS and Rollup.js with some plugins (e.g. babel and uglify) to minify scripts files.
+Using npm scripts to compile SASS and Rollup.js, with some plugins (e.g. babel and uglify), to minify scripts files.
+Development server and styleguide are included.

+Features
+- Supports ES6
+- Supports SASS
+- Minifies css, image and js files
+- LiveReload Server
+- Styleguide included
+- Preconfigured
+    - AVAjs - Tests
+    - editorconfig
+    - SASS-Lint
+    - ESLint

 # Install
 - Requires Node.js
 - Use "yarn" or "npm" to install the packages from the "package.json"

-# ESLint and SASS-Lint
+# Config-Files
 These config files should be used by your editor.
 - .eslintrc -> ESLint
 - .sass-lint.yml -> SASS-Lint
+- .editorconfig -> Setup for your editor
+- dev-server.js -> LiveServer configuration
+- styleguide/config.txt -> Configuration for the devbridge styleguide

 # Rollup.js
 "-c" stands for "use the config file" (rollup.config.js).